bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 # Add "chapters" and "parts"

-Typically a single MD document would have only produced "sections", "subsections", and "subsubsections", where a single number-sign would produc a section, a double number-sign a subsection, and a triple number-sign a subsubsection.
+Typically a single MD document would have only to become a "chapter" by itself, and seconds within become "sections" of that chapter.
+Howver, it is also possible to manually break a single MD document so that it can produce one or more "parts" and one or more "chapters".

-It is also possible to manually inject a "chapter" or "part" to a TEX document.
-This is done by using the at-sign section.

     @part Introduction